 Immediate Steps Organizations Should Take

-Teams running workloads on Equinix Metal should begin structured transition planning as early as possible.
+We encourage customers currently running their workloads on Equinix Metal to start planning the transition as soon as possible.

 4. Plan Migration Timelines